sandeepk27/py-spark/Spark.md

 # Stop the Spark session
 spark.stop()

 Steps to Run PySpark Code on GCP (Dataproc):
 Setup:

-Create a Google Cloud Storage bucket for staging files.
+# Create a Google Cloud Storage bucket for staging files.
 Create a Dataproc cluster.
 Ensure Spark and BigQuery connectors are installed.

 Submit Job:
 Upload your PySpark script to GCS.

-Submit the job via the GCP console or gcloud CLI: bash
+Submit the job via the GCP console or gcloud CLI: gcloud dataproc jobs submit pyspark gs://your-bucket-name/your-script.py \
-Copy code
-gcloud dataproc jobs submit pyspark gs://your-bucket-name/your-script.py \
     --cluster=your-cluster-name \
     --region=your-region

 Monitor:
 Use the GCP Console or CLI to monitor the job status.